How to Maximize Curb Appeal with Commercial Landscape Design

 Guide Visitors to the Entrances

-The biggest goal of any commercial business or public space is to attract customers and visitors through their doors and entryways—the organization’s landscaping plays a key role in that as well.
-There are several ways to do this.
+The biggest goal of any commercial business or public space is to attract customers and visitors through its doors and entryways, and the organization’s landscaping plays a key role in that as well.
+There are several ways to do this:

 Create Shade for Outdoor Sitting

 Shade trees, freestanding awnings, and deck umbrellas can also be helpful for courtyards and other interior outdoor spaces.
 They offer a retreat and make the entire area more pleasant during the periods of the day with the most intense sunshine.
-Most of all though, they can protect your windowed areas from the sun—making air conditioning less expensive on sunny days.
+Most of all though, they can protect your windowed areas from the sun and use less energy by keeping the building cooler without air conditioning.

 Reinforce Your Brand Image